mewzy/take-home-exam/README.md

 10 - Push your completed work to this repository under a new branch.
 The title of the branch should be `YOUR_FIRST_NAME-YOUR_LAST_NAME`.
 If you'd like to explain your work in more detail, you can add it to the bottom of `README.md` in the space given below.

-## Submission

-To avoid candidates looking at each other's branches, please push the project into a new repository under your account.

 ## BEST OF LUCK!